 Goals and Expectations for Outsourcing Testing

-While there are many benefits of relying on outsourced service for software testing, there are many challenges as well.
+While there are many benefits of relying on outsourced services for software testing, there are many challenges as well.
 Unlike your in-house team, the offshore is not working in the vicinity, making it difficult for companies to coordinate.
-However, prioritizing software testing goals and expectations with QA testing outsourcing can assist companies to get around these challenges.
+However, prioritizing software testing goals and expectations with QA testing outsourcing can assist companies in getting around these challenges.

 Expedite Bug Detection